-The architectural styles, street patternand tree canopy are unique features of the neighborhoods that cannot be easily recreated elsewhere in the community.
-Residents have expressed that care should be taken to protect and enhance these neighborhood features.
+The architectural styles, street pattern and tree canopy are unique features of the neighborhoods that cannot be recreated.
+Residents have expressed that care should be taken to protect and enhance these neighborhood features, through landmark designations and the application of design guidelines and standards.
 Many also feel there may be opportunities to identify and celebrate the many historic properties and districts located within the neighborhoods to share the history of the area.